mauricechiodo/eim-case-studies/course/credit-scores/Social_Credit_Scores/facebooktrust/index.md

 ---
 #Facebook Trustworthiness Score

-On August 21 2018, the Washington Post revealed that over the last year Facebook has developed a rating system to rate users on a scale from 0 to 1 that determines if they have a good or bad reputation.
+On August 21 2018, the *Washington Post* revealed that over the last year Facebook has developed a rating system to rate users on a scale from 0 to 1 that determines if they have a good or bad reputation.
 Facebook confirmed this to *The Sun*.
 This score is completely hidden from users.
-As stated by Tessa Lyons, the product manager who is in charge of fighting misinformation, Facebook has developed this in an effort to fight against *fake news*.
+As stated by Tessa Lyons, the product manager who is in charge of fighting misinformation, Facebook has developed this in an effort to fight against 'fake news'.

 In order to calculate this score, Facebook is tracking users' behaviour across the website.
 Facebook told *The Sun* how this system works: